 Prince William and Kate reside at Apartment 1A in Kensington Palace, London, but until 2017, they had lived in two different places.
-Prince Louis, who was born in 2018, is therefore the only one of their children who has lived in London his whole life.
+Prince Louis, who was born in 2018, is therefore the only one of their children who has lived in London the majority of his whole life.

 From 2010 to 2013, the couple lived in Anglesey, an island off the north-west coast of Wales, where William worked as an RAF search and rescue pilot.
 Prince George was born in July 2013 and the Cambridges relocated to their Norfolk country estate, Anmer Hall, after William transferred to the East Anglia Air Ambulance.